Do you have any queries?

 • Hormonal disorders of the thyroid or parathyroid glands.

-Osteoporosis test measures the levels of calcium, phosphorus and alkaline phosphatase in blood serum, and DPD levels in urine sample.
+Osteoporosis test measures the levels of calcium, phosphorus and alkaline phosphatase in blood serum.

 The Osteoporosis Profile-I measures the levels of markers that are important for bone health.
-The test typically includes measurements of calcium, phosphorus, and alkaline phosphatase (ALP) in blood serum and DPD in urine.
+The test typically includes measurements of calcium, phosphorus, and alkaline phosphatase (ALP) in blood serum.
 By measuring these markers, the Osteoporosis Profile-I test can provide important information about a person's bone health and the risk of developing osteoporosis.

 During an Osteoporosis Profile-I test, a healthcare professional will collect a blood and urine sample to assess bone health and diagnose osteoporosis.
 No special preparation is usually required, and the test is not generally painful.
 The procedure takes a few minutes, and the results are typically available in a few days.